 There is a common misconception that stocks only offer dividend yields quarterly or annually.

-However, it really is possible to make a solid monthly dividend income from your stocks.
+However, it is possible to make a solid monthly dividend income from your stocks.

 Monthly dividends provide a consistent and reliable income stream.

-You can use this income to build up your nest egg and prepared for retirement.
+You can use this income to build up your nest egg and prepare for retirement.

-Let’s take a quick look at the top monthly dividend stocks that will provide you with a steady stream of income every 30 days.
+Let’s take a quick look at the best monthly dividend stocks that will provide you with a steady stream of income every 30 days.

 Best Monthly Dividend Stocks